innoTUgrid/backend/README.md

-# dockerized backend for innoTUgrid WebApp
+# Backend services for innoTUgrid

-to be continued ...
+The backend consists of multiple independent services each providing different functionality.